sebiniemann/Mantella/_includes/descriptions.md

 **Exceptions**

-- Throws a `std::logic_error`, if the *next parameter* function is not set/callable.
+- Throws a `std::logic_error`, if the *next parameters* function is not set/callable.
+- Throws a `std::logic_error`, if the objective function is not set/callable.
+- Throws a `std::logic_error`, if any element in `optimisationProblem.getLowerBounds()` is strict greater then its corresponding element in `optimisationProblem.getUpperBounds()`.
+- Throws a `std::logic_error`, if `initialParameters` is empty, infinite or its number if rows is unequal to `optimisationProblem.numberOfDimensions_`.

 {% include example name=include.signature %}